 For most people, a single set of 12 to 15 repetitions with the proper weight can build strength and improve fitness as effectively as can multiple sets of the same exercise.
+The important point is to exercise your muscles to fatigue — meaning that you can't lift any more with that muscle group.
+When you do this, you stimulate factors in the muscle that contribute to improved muscle strength and growth.
+And one set performed to muscle fatigue provides you with almost all the same benefits as a multiset program.

 It's important to use proper technique to avoid injury.
 Also, take time to rest between each exercise to give your muscles time to recover.